greyshirtguy/Pro7ChordEditorWin/README.md

 - Probably make a new library for all presentations saved by this app (to keep them separated in a single folder)
 - Perhaps add backups?

 For safety it will NOT overwrite your existing files!
-Instead, when you save changes - it makes a copy of that file with a new name (-chord suffix added).
+Instead, when you save changes - it makes a copy of that file with a new name (`...
+(Chords)` suffix added).
-*If you choose to edit the new copy with -chord suffix, saved changes will overwrite that file*
+*If you choose to edit the new copy with the `...
+(Chords)` suffix, saved changes will overwrite that file*

 Usual disclaimers apply - this is an *unsupported* 3rd party app - and it's very early in development - Use at your own risk!